 Despite the limitations of the trial, the lessons learned helped progress evidence-based policymaking in the UK.
 Our experience on this programme fed into the design of the new Technology Adoption Service on the London Business Hub, launched in March 2021.
 This free service was built as a searchable online marketplace of technology providers to signpost small businesses to the best-fit technology solutions for their needs.
 As a result of the lessons we learned, the platform is more focused on shovel-ready and tried-and-tested technologies – such as web-based accounting, cloud-based computing, e-commerce and customer relationship management systems, rather than the more cutting-edge solutions that were the subject of this trial.

-This project was funded by the Department for Business, Energy and Industrial Strategy and implemented with the support of Innovate UK under the Business Basics Programme.
+This project was funded by the Department for Business, Energy and Industrial Strategy and implemented with the support of Innovate UK and IGL under the Business Basics Programme.